kyma-project/test-infra/docs/prow/templates.md

     ...
 ```

-If the buildpack you're willing to use is not there yet you have to add it.
+If the buildpack you want to use is not there yet you have to add it.
 When you add a new buildpack follow the example of already defined ones.

 When writing tests for a new component, use the `tester.GetKymaReleasesSince(<next release>)` function to create release jobs tests.
 This automatically checks whether new release jobs were created in the release process.